Reinforcement Twinning for Hybrid Control of Flapping-Wing Drones: Results

-For a systematic evaluation of all the performance of the model, keeping the ratio of 20 trajectories for training and 80 for testing, the integrated testing error over the entire trajectory is illustrated in Figure \ref{fig_pearson}, together with the associated Pearson correlation coefficient.
-Model 1 exhibits the poorest performance, with the scatter points displaying the highest dispersion, emphasizing the crucial role of the state feedback in the force formulation.
-Model 2, an LTI system that incorporates these terms, shows improved correlation between virtual and real trajectories, though noticeable dispersion remains, as seen in Figure \ref{fig_pearson}.
-This confirms that higher-order terms are necessary for accurately predicting trajectories across different flight regimes.
-Model 3, which includes second-order terms of control actions, significantly enhances performance.
-The longitudinal, vertical, and pitching positions exhibit a clear linear trend, with Pearson's correlation coefficients exceeding 0.99.
-Adding the second-order terms of the state (i.e. $\bm{W}_4$, $\bm{W}_5$ in \eqref{eq_Fav}) as in M4 and the cross-talk terms (i.e. $\bm{W}_6$, $\bm{W}_7$, $\bm{W}_8$ in \eqref{eq_Fav}) in M5 does not result in a significant improvement, at least for the length of the trajectories investigated in these test.

-Therefore, for the purposes of this work, model M3 is considered as the best compromise between accuracy and complexity.
+A systematic comparison of all five surrogate models is reported in Figure~\ref{fig_pearson}, which shows the integrated testing error over the full trajectories together with the corresponding Pearson correlation coefficients.
+Model~1 exhibits the largest dispersion, highlighting the importance of state feedback in the force formulation.
+Model~2, which introduces linear state dependence, improves the agreement between real and virtual trajectories, although noticeable dispersion remains.
+This indicates that higher-order terms are required to capture the range of flight regimes encountered in the dataset.
+Model~3, which adds quadratic control terms, markedly improves the predictions.
+In particular, the longitudinal, vertical, and pitching positions all exhibit a clear linear trend, with Pearson correlation coefficients above 0.99.
+Including second-order state terms (i.e. $\bm{W}_4$ and $\bm{W}_5$ in equation~\eqref{eq_Fav}) in M4, or additional state--control cross terms (i.e. $\bm{W}_6$, $\bm{W}_7$, and $\bm{W}_8$) in M5, does not yield a significant further improvement for the trajectory lengths considered here.
+For the remainder of the paper, Model~3 is therefore retained as the best compromise between accuracy and complexity.